Yashas17/Newton-Raphson-Solver/README.md

 ## Usage Guidelines

-The input parameters will be read from json configurational file "data.json".
+The input parameters are read from json configurational file "data.json".
+This file should exist in the same folder as the executable file; which will be inside the build directory, if user follows the above mentioned installation procedure.
 To read the json file we use [nlohmann json library](https://github.com/nlohmann/json).
 This aids us in reading the key-value pairs which we then assign to our variables.
-This file holds the
+This file holds the following data:

-- maximum number of iterations, `miter`,
+- maximum number of iterations, `miter`
-- the guess solution, `x0`,
+- the guess solution, `x0`
-- tolerance, `tol`.
+- tolerance, `tol`

-It also holds 3 vectors that hold the coefficients, `cf`, power, `pw`, and the function value, `fn` respectively.
-The function values holds an integer between 0 to 9, each of these integers corresponds to a specific trignometric, logarithmic, exponential function or no function at all, in which case it returns the value `1`.
+- coefficient vector `cf`
+- power vector `pw`
+- special function vector `fn`

-Should these vectors not be of the same size, the program will throw an error, prompting the user to ensure that the entered data is correct.
+Should the `cf`,`pw` and `fn` vectors not be of the same size, the program will throw an error, prompting the user to ensure that the entered data is correct.
 Same has been done for the `miter` variable, prompting the user to enter a value greater than 0.
+The vector `fn` takes inteegers from 0-9 corresonpding to a special fucntion each:
+- 0: none
+- 1: sin(x)
+- 2: cos(x)
+- 3: tan(x)
+- 4: cot(x)
+- 5: sec(x)
+- 6: cosec(x)
+- 7: log(x)
+- 8: log10(x)
+- 9: exp(x)

+The user can choose a 1-9 numbers for a special function or 0 for no function.

 **Important Note:** Sometimes the value of the differentiated function can become very small or zero, which can lead to huge error or `nan` (not a number) solution.
 In such cases, the program will throw a warning and user is should modify the guess solution to get more accurate results.

+## Adding New Functionality

+The user can add extra special functions of their choice in the file `functions.cpp`.
+The user has to add the special function and its derivate in the methods `eval` and `evalDiff` respectively and assign a corresonpding number to it in the switch-case strutcture written in `eval` and `evalDiff` methods.
+The methods `eval` and `evalDiff` evaluate the function and its derivate respectively at a given point `x`.

+The current program can only handle equations with terms of the form c*(x^n)*f(x), of which c, n and f(x) are defined as vectors `_c`, `_p` and `_f` in class `equation`.
+The class `equation` in file `equation.cpp` and `equation.h` and their methods can be modified to make the code more generic in future.

 ## Example

 We solve the polynomial equation `x^2-x-1` using the program.
-The equation has two roots `-0.61803` and `1.61803`. `1.61803` is known as [Golden Ratio] (https://en.wikipedia.org/wiki/Golden_ratio).
+The equation has two roots `-0.61803` and `1.61803`. `1.61803` is known as [Golden Ratio](https://en.wikipedia.org/wiki/Golden_ratio).

 The user will be first prompted to enter a tolerance value.
 Here, the user can enter the value as '1e-X' or '0.xxxx1' as per their convenience.
 For example, for a the tolerance value of `0.0001`, the user can enter either `1e-4` or `0.0001`.
 Following is the first prompt.